sanghanet/sanghanet/README.md

 ### Note
    This script will delete the contents of the /client/build and /server/app folders, then deploy the app in the /client/build folder and finally will copy it's contents to the /server/app folder.

-# manual test deployment (tested only on Linux!)
+# manual deployment

-   1. Run `npm run deploy` script from the root directory.
-The script build the product, and copy all necessary files - and modify them - in a separet folder. `cd` this folder.
+Run `npm run deploy` script from the root directory.
+The script build the product, and copy all necessary files - and modify them - in separate folders for HEROKU and AZURE deployment as well.

+**deployment on HEROKU**

-   1. Heroku deployment works with a git repo, so create one, and commit all files.
+ Heroku deployment works with a git repo, so create one as decribed below, and commit all files.
+ > NOTE: need to install heroku cli npm package before first deploy. `??? npm install heroku -g ???`

+ 1. First cd to ../deployment/heroku folder.
+This is the home folder of HEROKU deploy.

     * `git init`
     * `git add .`
     * `git commit -m 'Deploy on Heroku'`

-   1. Login to Heroku (user & pwd: our test user credentials)
+ 1. Then Login to Heroku (user & pwd: our test user credentials)
     *  `heroku login`
     *  `heroku apps:destroy sanghanet --confirm sanghanet`
     *  `heroku apps:create sanghanet --region eu`
     *  `git push heroku master` => the URL here must be: https://sanghanet.herokuapp.com
     *  `heroku logs` => to get logs

+**deployment on AZURE**

+ Firebase deployment is based on 2 separate project (React frontend + Node.js REST backend).
+ >NOTE: Easy way, use VSCode/Codium + Azure App Service extension!

+ 1. Start VSCode/Codium in ../deployment/azure folder!
+ 1. In Azure: App Service, delete `Free Trial > sanghanet` if exists.
+ 1. RIGHT mouse click on `Free Trial` and `Create New Web App...`
+    * if you are not logged in to Azure, login as prompted (user & pwd: our test user credentials)
+    * add webapp name: `sanghanet` (if the name is not correct, the routing will not work!)
+    * select node version: `Node 12 LTS`
+ 1. Creation starting, check `OUTPUT` next to `TERMINAL aka. cli` window
+ 1. When creation is done, click `Deploy`
+ 1. When deployment is completed, check `https://sanghanet.azurewebsites.net/` is UP and RUNNING.
+ 1. \o/

 # wipe and re-build finance accounts
 Run `npm run buildfinance` in the root directory.